Canan Dağdeviren: Conformable Ultrasound Breast Patch (cUSBr-Patch) for Deep Tissue Scanning and Imaging

-Most recently, Dagdeviren has built up an impressive repertoire of projects in wearable ultrasound technologies, both for sensing and actuation published in Science Advances.
+Most recently, Dağdeviren has created projects in wearable ultrasound technologies, both for sensing and actuation published in Science Advances.
 Ultrasound modalities have enjoyed a long-standing tradition of being radiation-free, safe and effective on human tissue, but the design, form-factor and cost of ultrasound technologies has not changed from its original hand-held 'wand-like' embodiment of the 1970s.
-Democratizing this technology—making it cheaper, better, more accessible, and 'wearable'—has the potential to revolutionize the quality and quantity of medical data available for early diagnosis of disease.
 In particular, it is not feasible for current US transducers to perform accurate image reconstruction over large, curved areas.
 The human breast presents a particular challenge, as its geometry and deformability are highly variable not only between subjects but also at different times and ages within a given subject.
-Being at high risk of breast cancer herself, Canan has taken this challenge within her stride to develop a wearable ultrasound technology for longitudinal imaging of breast tissues or lesions both for cancer diagnostic and early detection purposes and to serve as a new non-invasive window into the biological behavior of a breast tumor.
-With support from the NSF CAREER and 3M Non-Tenured Faculty awards that she received for this work, her goal is to make substantial scientific and leadership contributions to the emerging field of widely deployed biosensing tools, while achieving a broader understanding of soft tissue in a collective and systematic way for improved human health.
-Dagdeviren's latest research boasts a soft, wearable ultrasound breast patch for early detection of breast cancer, inspired by her late aunt who died due to breast cancer.
+Canan has developed a wearable ultrasound technology for longitudinal imaging of breast tissues or lesions both for cancer diagnostic and early detection purposes and to serve as a new non-invasive window into the biological behavior of a breast tumor.
+With support from the NSF CAREER and 3M Non-Tenured Faculty awards that she received for this work, her goal is to make substantial scientific and leadership contributions to the emerging field of widely deployed biosensing tools.
+Dağdeviren's latest research is composed of a soft, wearable ultrasound breast patch for early detection of breast cancer.
 The device enables standardized and reproducible image acquisition over the entire breast with less reliance on operator training and applied transducer compression.
-A nature-inspired honeycomb-shaped patch combined with a one-dimensional (1D) phased array transducer is guided by an easy-to-operate tracker that provides for large-area, deep tissue scanning and multi-angle breast imaging capability.
+A nature-inspired honeycomb-shaped patch combined with a one-dimensional (1D) phased array transducer is guided by a tracker that provides for large-area, deep tissue scanning and multi-angle breast imaging capability.
 The results from the device have been cross validated with a commercial ultrasound probe and published in Nature Electronics.
-The device has the potential to introduce interfaces that enable next-generation features of wearable technologies, such as accurate, autonomous monitoring of soft tissue for 3D imaging, and machine-learning strategies to detect breast tumor progression at competitive costs outside of a clinical setting.
+The device has the potential to introduce interfaces that enable next-generation features of wearable technologies, such as accurate, autonomous monitoring of soft tissue for 3D imaging, and machine-learning strategies to detect breast tumor progression outside of a clinical setting.

 The preliminary results from her research on the breast patch have already garnered valuable traction both within and outside of the academic community.
 In 2021, Canan was selected for the MIT Future Founders Prize Competition, which is designed to support the top female faculty entrepreneurs at MIT.
-Dagdeviren became a runner up and received $100K for her invention.
+Dağdeviren became a runner up and received $100K for her invention.